esaumusic/littlegptracker-on-raspi3b/README.md

 # How To Install LittleGPTracker On Raspberry Pi 3B+
 ## Preface
 This is how I managed to get up and running with LittleGPTracker on my RaspberryPi3B+ as of 2/20/2021.
+I am in no way affiliated with the amazing people who made LittleGPTracker.
+Just a big fan who wants to keep it alive!
-Callouts:
+#### Callouts
 * This guide is geared towards using Raspberry Pi OS Lite (CLI only, no desktop GUI).
-* Also tested and works with full Raspberry OS installation and gets you out of a few steps (wifi setup, localization keyboard settings, etc.)
+* Also tested and works with full Raspberry OS installation and gets you out of a few steps (wifi setup, localization keyboard settings, etc.) but where's the fun in that?
 * It's annoying that the lgpt excecutable has to live in `/bin` folder for this to work and requires project files and samples to live in `/usr`.
 Not very tidy.
+Also because excecutable is in /bin, if you drop config.xml in there to customize colors of lgpt things stop working, so don't!

 ## Installation
 1. Install [Raspberry OS][1].